New to RC flying? Get my popular ebook today, to help you on your way!

 Electric powered ducted fan (EDF) jets have become commonplace on our flying fields in recent years, and they offer an excellent gateway to the more serious gas turbine powered model jets.

-But these turbine jets, however, are not for the beginner.
+But these true turbine jets, however, are not for the beginner.
 They are very serious model aircraft that you have to work up to after gaining a large amount of radio control flying experience, and an equally large amount of cash.
 They are very serious business and represent, arguably, the pinnacle of radio control model flying.

 The good news is that the EDF jets are much more affordable and many are stunningly realistic, making them an excellent choice for those who aren't in a position to fly a turbine model.

 Electric Ducted Fan (EDF) RC jets

 A couple of typical EDF units for jets

-A ducted fan is a small but powerful unit that houses a multi-bladed impellor spinning at very high RPM (revs/minute).
-As it spins, air is sucked into a duct through one or more intakes in the fuselage of the jet, and then forces the air down a cylindrical thrust tube and out the back of the jet at very high speed, pushing the jet through the air.
-A lot of thrust can be generated by an EDF although this is obviously going to vary from unit to unit.
+A ducted fan is a unit that comprises an electric motor coupled to a multi-bladed impeller.
+The motor spins the impeller at very high RPM (revs/minute).
+As it spins, the impeller draws air in through one or more forward-facing air intakes in the fuselage of the jet, and then forces the air down a cylindrical thrust tube and out the back of the jet.
+A lot of thrust can be generated by an EDF, although this is obviously going to vary from unit to unit.

 EDF units are generally powered by high Kv brushless motors (high RPM) and need a high capacity/high discharge rate lithium polymer battery pack (Li-Po) because of the high current that they draw.